SCVDetect/SCVdet/README.md

 #### Modeling Function-Level Relationships for Vulnerability Detection in Graph Neural Networks

-This repository contains the implementation of our Graph Neural Network (GNN) model for vulnerability detection by modeling function-level relationships in source code.
+This repository contains the implementation of our GNN model for vulnerability detection by modeling function-level relationships in source code.

 ## 1. Dataset  & Data Processing
 We use two real-world datasets constructed from Java and C/C++ code: